Central Andean puna

-The Central Andean puna is a montane grasslands and shrublands ecoregion in the Andes of southern Peru, Bolivia, and northern Argentina.
+The Central Andean puna is a montane grasslands and shrublands ecoregion in the Andes of southern Peru, Bolivia, and northern Chile and Argentina.

 Setting

 The landscape in this ecoregion consists of high mountains with permanent snow and ice, meadows, lakes, plateaus, and valleys.
 It transitions to the Central Andean wet puna to the north and the Central Andean dry puna to the south.
 Elevations range from 3200 to 6600 m.

 Climate

 The climate is Köppen climate classification cold semi-arid.
 Precipitation ranges from 250 to 500 mm per year.